 - Go to Firefox -> Options -> Advanced tab -> Network tab -> Connection Settings

 6. Welcome to the I2P darknet!
-You have now access to I2P websites that have the .i2p suffix.
+You may now access the Dark Web and I2P websites that have the .i2p suffix.
 Enter the address of any eepSite.
 A good place to start finding interesting eepSites is the eepsite.com search engine.

 A lot more info (including info on configuring firewall ports) is available on the I2P Darknet site.